 By The Rev. Canon Pam Hyde

-The Rev. Canon Pam Hyde is the Canon for Creation Care in the Episcopal Diocese of Arizona.
-This reflection was adapted from a sermon she delivered at St. Michael and All Angels Episcopal Church in Tucson, AZ on December 20, 2020.
+The Rev. Canon Pam Hyde is the Canon for Creation Care for the Episcopal Diocese of Arizona.